DevdattaShelar/STM32_IKS4A1_Gesture_Prediction/README.md

 2.  **[How to see the output]:**
     * If using serial output: Open a serial terminal (e.g., PuTTY, Termite, or the serial monitor in Arduino IDE if you're comfortable with it) connected to the STM32's virtual COM port (check Device Manager for the COM port number, usually `STMicroelectronics STLink Virtual COM Port`).
 Set the baud rate to `[Your Baud Rate, e.g., 115200]`.
 You should see predicted gestures being printed.
     * If using LEDs/display: Observe the LEDs or the connected display for gesture indications.
-3.  **Perform Gestures:** Perform the gestures you trained the model on (e.g., wave, clap, swipe left/right, etc.).
+3.  **Perform Gestures:** Perform the gestures you trained the model on (e.g. idle,shake and Up-down).
 Observe the system's response.

 ## 7. Results